grscheller/neovim-notes/vimrcConfigFile.md

    " based on indentation levels, i and I
    Plug 'michaeljsmith/vim-indent-object'

-   " Visualizes undo history; switch between undo branches Plug 'mbbill/undotree'

    " Shows what is in registers
-   " extends " and @ in normal mode and <ctrl-r> in insert mode Plug 'junegunn/vim-peekaboo'
+   " extends " and @ in normal mode and <C-r> in insert mode Plug 'junegunn/vim-peekaboo'

-   " Extend <ctrl-a> and <ctrl-x> to work
-   " with dates and not just numbers.
-   Plug 'tpope/vim-speeddating'

    call plug#end()